Opening Day - In Her Mind's Eye: Doris Elizabeth Prouty

 Join the Cape Ann Museum for an opening day celebration of In Her Mind’s Eye: Doris Elizabeth Prouty at the Janet & William Ellery James Center.

-Doris Elizabeth Prouty (1947-2020) was a resident of Gloucester for over 40 years and a self-taught African American quilter.
-Working in vibrant colors and incorporating an abundance of shapes and patterns, Prouty’s quilts are founded in the traditions of African quilt makers and vividly capture the stories of her life and her community here on Cape Ann.
+Doris Elizabeth Prouty (1947-2020) was a resident of Gloucester for nearly 50 years, a self-taught African American quilter, a beloved community member, a teacher and a mother.
+Her quilts explore many traditions of American quilting, from familiar patterning to elaborate appliqué.
+Together they narrate the stories of her life, her imagination, and her community here on Cape Ann.

 In response to this exhibit, artists Claudia Parachiv and Sika Foyer will be installing Coming Back Together – An intimate gathering space on June 11.
 This outdoor, public art installation will be crafted with the participation of community members much like a sewing circle.
 All skill levels are welcome and useful!
 The ﬁnished folly will invite people to sit, connect and share stories, while immersed in color.